Battle of Fort Ridgely: Battle

 Unable to reach the fort from the northeast and overwhelm its outnumbered defenders in hand-to-hand combat, the Dakota offensive gradually spread around the fort until Little Crow attempted to enter the fort en masse from an advantageous position to its southwest.
 Sergeant Jones, supported by Lieutenants Culver and Gorman and the Renville Rangers, held the Dakota at bay with his six-pound field gun.
 The battle continued until nightfall, but the Dakota were unable to take the fort.

 On August 20, 1st Lt.
 Timothy J. Sheehan, C Company, commanded Fort Ridgely.
 Captain Marsh had been the post commander until he died at the Battle of Redwood Ferry two days before.
 1st Lt.
 Culver, B Company, was quartermaster-commissary.
 Eight men were wounded or assigned hospital duty.
 The first shots killed Private Mark.
 M. Greer, Co.
 C, and wounded Corporal William Good, Co.
-B. Good had a head wound and was declared dead.
-Actually, he managed to live and was discharged for disability in October.
+B. Good had a head wound and was declared dead, but survived and was discharged for disability in October.
 Sergeant Bishop commanded the pickets.
 Several soldiers were wounded.
 Private William H. Blodgett, Company B, was wounded in the spinal column but continued to fight.
 By the end of the battle three soldiers were killed and another 13 wounded.

-The next day it rained, so the men and women worked at preparing the fort and strengthen the defenses.
+The next day it rained, so the men and women worked at preparing the fort and strengthening the defenses.
 Ordnance Sergeant Jones had three six-pound cannons, two twelve pounders, and one twenty-four pound gun positioned.
 The 24-pounder was his while Sgts.
 James G. McGrew and Bishop commanded the twelve pounders.
-For miles around the settlers had been trying to evade and escape for two days.
-Bodies and burning homes dotted the landscapes.
-The Dakota had ransacked everything looking for food and goods.
-Some women and children had been kidnapped, but for the most part, the settlers were killed instead of captured.
-One account, a narrative of Justina Kreiger tells of a group of settlers who set off on August 18 and were almost all killed, while Mrs. Kreiger did not arrive at the Fort until September 3.
-It took great effort to save her life as she had sustained many life-threatening injuries and was also almost starved.